jamm1612/Kinship/README.md

 # Kinship
 Please click on the Projects tab to view more!
-Any bug reports will be under Issues <br> If you have any bugs please open up an Issue under the Issues tab
+Any bug reports will be under Issues <br> ONLY submit bug reports via discord.